project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/04-generate-preview.md

 ![Change a prefab from the GAMA Panel](../images/tutorial/04-change-prefab-from-gama-panel.png)

-## 4.5 Scale Rules

-The scale multiplier is a visual multiplier.

-It should not move the logical agent position or change the global runtime root.
-For cell-like species, the logical parent should stay at scale `(1, 1, 1)` and the visual child should receive the visual scale.

 ## Important Behavior

 Generating a new preview should clean previous generated preview/runtime objects